-Negative equity occurs when the value of your property falls to below that of the mortgage you have secured on it.
+Negative equity is when the value of your property falls below the amount of mortgage you have secured on it.

-If you’re determined to move while in negative equity, it’s worth talking to your mortgage lender to discuss the situation and, in some cases, find a solution.
-There are a number of lenders - not many, but some - who’ll offer a deal allowing you to transfer the deficit to a new mortgage.
+If you’re determined to move while in negative equity, talk to your mortgage lender to discuss the situation and hopefully find a solution.

-These often come with additional costs and conditions, such as higher interest rates, early repayment charges on the existing mortgage, and eligibility limited to only those who have to move through necessity.
+Some lenders could allow you to transfer the deficit to a new mortgage, but these mortgages often come with additional costs and conditions, such as higher interest rates and early repayment charges on the existing mortgage.

 For more information, see Making a Will.